-This is not a bad thing at all, however going for a putter fitting can be a good idea to make sure you are playing with the club that suits you best.
+Most people choose a putter on feel and results alone.
+This is not a bad thing.
+However, going for a putter fitting can be a good idea to ensure you are playing with the club that suits you best.

 Blade vs Mallet Putter – Which Is Best for Your Game?

-Mallet putters were traditionally the half-moon shaped design that made all struggling putters think their problems had been solved.
-From the first mallet putter models, we have seen some tremendous advancements.
+Mallet putters were traditionally the half-moon-shaped design that made all struggling putters think their problems had been solved.
+And from the first mallet putter models, we have seen some tremendous advancements.

 Although the actual clubface on a mallet putter is similar in size to a blade, mallet putters tend to have a larger sweet spot.
-With the majority of the weight being low and in the back of the clubhead, the mallet putter can help provide some consistency in your stroke.
+With most of the weight being low and in the back of the clubhead, the mallet putter can help provide some consistency in your stroke.

 With blade putters that tend to be a bit lighter, the clubface can twist or turn at impact, causing off-center hits.
-The weight on the mallet helps to keep the putter on the line.
-Additionally, the weighting can help to stay on the path through impact.
-Generally speaking, mallet putters are more forgiving.
+The weight on the mallet helps keep the putter on line.
+Additionally, weighting can help to stay on the path through impact.
+Generally, mallet putters are more forgiving.

-These large club heads are not just for looks or weighting, but they are also used for alignment.
-If you can remember putters from the early days, they very often had a small white line on the top that you were supposed to use to help guide your ball to the hole.
+These large club heads are not just for looks or weighting but also for alignment.
+If you remember putters from the early days, they often had a small white line on the top that you were supposed to use to help guide your ball to the hole.

 This wasn’t questioned until Odyssey released the famous two-ball putter, and all of a sudden, twenty handicaps were making putts they never dreamed of making.
-Alignment in golf is a challenging thing; it takes time and practice to get your alignment straight.
+Alignment in golf is challenging; it takes time and practice to get your alignment straight.

-Even after your alignment is perfect, your mind can play tricks on you and throw it off again.
-One of the significant reasons these large-headed putters are selling so well is that they are helping golfer make sure they are lined up to their spot.
+Even after perfect alignment, your mind can play tricks on you and throw it off again.
+One of the significant reasons these large-headed putters are selling so well is that they are helping golfers make sure they are lined up to their spot.

-Golfers that have a straight back and straight through type stroke seem to do best with a mallet putter.
-The size, weighting, and alignment factors seem to lose their effectiveness when you swing in an arc.
+Golfers with straight back and straight-through strokes do best with a mallet putter.
+The size, weighting, and alignment factors seem to lose effectiveness when you swing in an arc.

 A blade putter is a more traditional look.
 Most lower handicap players and golf purists will tell you that the blade putter is the only putter.
-Not as good as helping with alignment as the mallet putter is, the blade putters do have their list of positives.
+It’s not as good at helping with alignment as the mallet putter is.
+But blade putters do have their list of positives.

 Blade putters carry most of their weight in the toe of the putter.
-The sweet spot on a blade putter is usually closer to the heel than it is to the center of the club.
-Players who swing the club in an arc motion as opposed to a straight back and straight through tend to do better with the blade putter.
+The sweet spot on a blade putter is usually closer to the heel than it is to the club’s center.
+Players who swing the club in an arc motion, instead of a straight back and straight through, tend to do better with the blade putter.

 Remember all that weight we talked about in the mallet head?
-Better players will argue that the extra weight will take away from the feel and distance control.
-The blade putter tends to be easier when it comes to controlling both distance and speed, especially when dealing with feel players.
+Better players will argue that the extra weight will remove the feel and distance control.
+The blade putter tends to be easier when controlling distance and speed, especially when dealing with feel players.